What drives us.

 Responsible handling of scientific findings and compliance with all regulatory requirements.

 AMR threatens to undo decades of medical progress.
-Our approach uses phages — natural viruses that specifically target bacteria and offer new hope where antibiotics fail.
+Our approach uses phages — natural viruses that specifically target bacteria — offering new hope where antibiotics fail.

 Antimicrobial resistance was associated with approximately 4.95 million deaths worldwide, including 1.27 million directly caused by resistant infections.